Counting centralizers and z-classes of some F-groups

 We begin with some Remarks which will be used in the sequel.

-\begin{rem} (See \cite[Pp. 571--572]{zappa}) A collection $\Pi$ of non-trivial subgroups of a group $G$ is called a partition if every non-trivial element of $G$ belongs to a unique subgroup in $\Pi$.
+\begin{rem} (See \cite[Pp. 571--572]{zappa}) A collection $\Pi$ of non-trivial subgroups of a finite group $G$ is called a partition if every non-trivial element of $G$ belongs to a unique subgroup in $\Pi$.
 If $\mid \Pi \mid=1$, the partition is said to be trivial.
 The subgroups in $\Pi$ are called components of $\Pi$.
-Following Miller, any abelian group having a non-trivial partition is an elementary abelian $p$-group of order $\geq p^2$.
+Following Miller, any finite abelian group having a non-trivial partition is an elementary abelian $p$-group of order $\geq p^2$ ($p$ a prime).